Syndrome decoding by quantum approximate optimization: Introduction

 Note that defining an equivalent problem with additional redundant clauses can lead to a Hamiltonian that is easier for optimization by QAOA, while the overall complexity of the problem remains the same.
 We will demonstrate this through the check-based decoding of the $[7,4,3]$ code, which is a cyclic code with an $n\times n$ parity-check matrix with cyclically generated rows, providing equal protection to every bit.

-Simulations of the level-$p$ generator-based QAOA decoding of the $[[9,1,3]]$ Shor code are conducted since the generator-based cost Hamiltonian requires fewer qubits than the check-based one.
-However, due to the complexity of simulating the QAOA process, it is challenging to obtain a complete decoding performance curve is still difficult to simulate for {$p > 2$}.
-Instead, we compare the output distribution of the QAOA to the real conditional distribution according to the channel statistics.
-We show that the QAOA output distribution is close to the real distribution for certain error syndromes in terms of the Jensen--Shannon divergence \cite{ES03}.
-Moreover, we show that an $Z$ error on anyone of the first three qubits is returned with close probabilities by the QAOA as they are degenerate errors of the same weight, which justifies that the QAOA decoding of a quantum code is partially degenerate.
+We conduct simulations of the level-$p$ generator-based QAOA decoding for the $[[9,1,3]]$ Shor code, as the generator-based reward Hamiltonian requires fewer qubits compared to the check-based one.
+However, due to the complexity of simulating the QAOA process, it is challenging to obtain a complete decoding performance curve for $p > 2$.
+Instead, we compare the output distribution of QAOA to the actual conditional distribution based on the channel statistics.
+We demonstrate that the QAOA output distribution closely approximates the real distribution for specific error syndromes in terms of the Jensen--Shannon divergence \cite{ES03}.

+Moreover, we show that the QAOA returns $Z$ errors on any one of the first three qubits with nearly equal probabilities, as they are degenerate errors of the same weight.
+This finding suggests that the QAOA decoding of a quantum code is partially degenerate.
 Interestingly, even when $p=1$, the output solution distribution closely approximates the theoretical one, indicating the effectiveness of QAOA even with a low number of iterations.

-A level-$p$ QAOA has $2p$ parameters ${\bm \gamma}$ and ${\bm \beta}\in[0,\pi]^{p}$ that need to be determined by a classical computer, and derivative-free optimization methods are preferred \cite{SSL19}.
-In our simulations, the python software {\tt SciPy} \cite{Vir+20} is used, which supports derivative-free methods, such as the {\it Nelder-Mead} (NM) method \cite{NM65} and {\it constrained optimization by linear approximation} (COBYLA) \cite{Pow78,Pow94}.
-The optimization problem of determining optimal angles ${\bm \gamma}$ and ${\bm \beta}$ is not convex, so an optimization tool may not return angles ${\bm \gamma}$ and ${\bm \beta}$ that are actually good.
-Thus the {\it multistart} method is used so that multiple NM or COBYLA are executed with different starting points $(\bm\gamma,\bm\beta)$ (see \cite{SSL19} for more details).
-Heuristic optimization by {\it basin-hopping} is also employed~\cite{WD97}.

-We remark that it is possible to define an equivalent problem with additional redundant clauses so that its Hamiltonian is easier for optimization by QAOA, while the complexity remains the same.
-This will be shown by the check-based decoding of the $[7,4,3]$ code, which is a cyclic code with an $n\times n$ parity-check matrix with rows cyclicly generated.
-So every bit is equally protected.
-Note that the same strategy has been used to improve the BP decoding performance (e.g., see \cite[Appendix~B]{KL21b}) but the complexity of the classical algorithm will increase.

-On the other hand, the problem density of a QAOA is defined as the number of clauses divided by the number of qubits, $q/m$,~\cite{APMB20}.
-The relations between the problem density and the performance of a QAOA were studied and it is known that if $q/m>1$, then QAOA may have reachability deficits \cite{APMB20}.
-The problem density is higher with additional clauses for decoding.
-However, for check-based classical decoding and generator-based quantum decoding, we have $q/m\le 1$ and thus we do not encounter such problems in all our simulations.